Retrieves the Id of the process (PID) that initiated the operation.

 Please note that PIDs are not unique, and may be reused by different processes over time (though in practice, this is uncommon).

-Applications cannot use this method to retrieve information about remote processes accessing drives shared on the network.
+Applications cannot use this method to retrieve information about remote processes accessing virtual drives shared on the network.
 Windows does not provide such information due to the nature of remote access.

 Error Handling (C++)